ahervy/www/content/portfolio/step-by-step-procedures.md

 +++
-title = 'Empowering users: Streamlined API Key management' tags = ["technical writing", "portfolio"]
+title = 'Documentation for self-managed API keys' tags = ["technical writing", "portfolio"]
 +++

 This case study focuses on the creation of [step-by-step procedures](/samples/step-by-step-procedures.html 'step-by-step procedures I created in HTML format') that guide users through tasks related to a new feature.
 This case study is based on my real-world experience documenting a product.

-## Challenge
+## Context

-Our platform previously required users to rely on our Support team to manage their API keys.
-To empower users, we added a new feature allowing them to manage their API keys.
-To make the transition smoother, I was tasked with creating clear and concise instructions.
+Users had to contact our Support team to manage their API keys, which was inconvenient.
+To empower users and improve their experience, we launched a new feature allowing them to manage their API keys.

+## My role

+To support this feature launch, I was tasked with creating clear and concise instructions.

-## Solution
+## Process

 1. Understanding the context and users: I started by reviewing the product brief and user stories.
 Then, I worked with the product manager and customer success team to understand what users already know about API keys.
 We found out our users were tech-savvy.
 So, we decided to create content on aspects like one-time visibility, revocation, and impacts.
 3. Exploring the feature: I tested the feature on our platform and used Postman.
 I covered everything – creating the API key, revoking it, and seeing how it affects integrations.